What is an ISMS?

 An ISMS is not a list of controls — it is the management system that governs how controls are selected, implemented, monitored, and improved.
 Individual controls (like access management or encryption) operate within the ISMS framework.

-How episki supports your ISMS
+How does episki support your ISMS?

 episki provides the workspace for building and operating an ISMS: control libraries, risk registers, evidence tracking, ownership assignment, and review cadences.
 Learn more on our ISO 27001 page.